scarletquasar/MelonRuntime/projects/melon-docs/projects/MelonProjectTree.md

-# 🧱 MelonRuntime project tree
+# 🧱 Melon project tree

 Once generated, a melon project must contain the following files (this is a standard convention, <br> all files can be adapted and changed, it contains everything needed to bundle packages and adapt <br> the code to be executed by MelonRuntime):